jurajg/getdata_peer1/README.md

 ## tidy.txt
-This file contains average values for every variable from extracted.txt by subject and activity.
+This file contains average values for every variable from extracted.txt aggregated by subject and activity.
 The file can be read in R using defaults and function read.table.